top of page

 John W. Gates grew up in a small farm in West Chicago.

 He became Texaco's largest stockholder.
-His wife's brother and niece, Col. Baker and Dellora Angell (who married Lester Norris), inherited his massive fortune using it for
+His wife's brother and niece, Col. Baker and

 St. Charles benefit.